rb7a/mattytwo.shoes/README.md

 In general, I have high tech-literacy and a service mindset.
 I will do anything to please my customers, whether they are internal employees or end-users of the platform I am working on!

-You can find more about me on my personal website [mattytwoshoes](http://mattytwoshoes.com "mattytwoshoes.com - my personal site")
+You can find more about me on my personal website [mattytwoshoes](http://mattytwo.shoes "mattytwo.shoes - my personal site")

+Come watch me livestream regulary on [Twitch](http://twitch.tv/matty_twoshoes "my Twitch channel") twice a week!

 ⚡ Fun fact: I have only lived in countries with 🟥red and ⬜white flags.
 Can you guess which ones?